Google’s chatbot analytics platform Chatbase launches to public

 The dashboard also lets bot creators compared the bot’s metrics across platforms, to see if some platforms need additional optimizations.

-The system today integrates with any messaging platform, Google says, including Allo, Kik, Line, Messenger, Skype, Twitter, WeChat, and more.
-It also works with any type of bot, including voice or text.
+The system today integrates with any voice or text messaging platform, Google says, including Facebook, Kik, Viber, Slack, WhatsApp, WeChat, Alexa, Cortana, Allo, Line, Skype, Twitter, and more.

 And though it has had many high-profile testers in its early days, it’s not necessarily meant to be used only by larger companies.
 As a free service, Chatbase supports bot builders of any size – whether they have one or hundreds of bots in operation.